About Services Clients Capital Partners Space Economy 101 Insights Get in Touch

 Sustainability January 2026

-Growing regulatory pressure around orbital debris -- including the FCC's five-year de-orbiting rule and ESA's Zero Debris Charter -- is making sustainability a material factor in satellite financing and insurance.
-Operators that design for end-of-life compliance are finding preferential terms, while debris risk is increasingly priced into underwriting models.
+Growing regulatory pressure around orbital debris is making sustainability a material factor in satellite financing and insurance.
+Operators designing for end-of-life compliance are finding preferential terms.